Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and

-It is also possible to relax the assumption (A) by considering $c-\gamma \le \sqrt{(c-\gamma)^2-4b\beta}$ and still obtain the main result.
-In this case $\chi_-\ge 0$ in \eqref{chipm} and hence $z_1^*>0$ cf. \eqref{z1chiN0} always.
-In this case there is no strong canard $\gamma^s$ for the PWS system and any orbit of $X_{sl}$ is tangent to $v_+$ at $q$.
+It is possible to obtain our main result \thmref{mainThm} if we relax assumption (A), and replace it with $c-\gamma \le \sqrt{(c-\gamma)^2-4b\beta}$.
+In this case $\chi_-\ge 0$ in \eqref{chipm} and so we always have $z_1^*>0$ in \eqref{z1chiN0}.
+Then there is no strong canard $\gamma^s$ for the PWS system and {\em any} orbit of $X_{sl}$ is tangent to $v_+$ at $q$.